Embedded Topics in the Stochastic Block Model: Numerical experiments

 \subsection{Benchmark study}

-To end this section, ETSBM is evaluated against state of the art clustering algorithms for STBM, and SBM on the three levels of difficulty presented in Section \ref{level_diff}.
-Results for LDA as well as ETM for text clustering are also provided.
+To end this section, ETSBM is evaluated against state of the art clustering algorithms for STBM.
+We recall that STBM is currently the only algorithm capable of simultaneously analysing the texts on the edges as well as the node connections to cluster the nodes.
+In order to provide baselines, we also give the results obtained with SBM as well as a spectral clustering algorithm (SC) presented in \cite{shi2000normalized, von2007tutorial}, with a radial basis function as a kernel and a normalised symmetric Lagrangian.
+Those methods are evaluated on the three levels of difficulty presented in Section \ref{level_diff}.
+Besides, results for LDA as well as ETM for text clustering are also provided.
 For each level of difficulty and each scenario, Table \ref{tab:benchmark} displays the mean and the standard deviation of the ARI values obtained over 50 graphs.
 Both the node and edge clusters ARI are provided but we recall that the main interest of this work concerns the node clustering performances.
 In the \textit{Easy} and \textit{Hard 1} settings, the ARI is always 1, which indicates that the true partitions are successfully retrieved by ETSBM and STBM.
-On the contrarty, SBM is not able to distinguish clusters in Scenario $B$ since all nodes connect one another with the same probability.
-Identically, in Scenario $C$, SBM alone cannot differentiate the nodes highly connected but discussing of different topics.
-For instance, in the \textit{Easy} case, this translates into an ARI of $0.01$ and $0.69$ respectively.
+On the contrarty, SBM and SC are not able to distinguish clusters in Scenario $B$ since all nodes connect one another with the same probability.
+Identically, in Scenario $C$, SBM and SC alone cannot differentiate the nodes highly connected but discussing of different topics.
+For instance, in the \textit{Easy} case, this translates into an ARI of $0.01$ and $0.69$ respectively for SBM, and $0.00$ and $0.63$ respectively for SC.
 In the \textit{Hard 2} setting, ETSBM node clustering significantly outperforms STBM.
 In particular in Scenario $C$, \textit{Hard 2}, ETSBM results reach an ARI of 0.91 against 0.63 for STBM.
 Even though it is not the main focus of this work, the edge ARI is always higher than $0.84$, which is satisfactory, and is competitive when not higher than STBM.
-This significant gaps in the noisy settings highlight ETSBM clustering improvement upon STBM.
+These significant gaps in the noisy settings highlight ETSBM clustering improvement upon STBM.
 To conclude, our experiments strongly indicates that ETSBM node clustering performances are either the same or significantly better than STBM.

-\section{Real World example: analysing a the French presidential election with a Twitter dataset}
+\section{Real World example: analysing the French presidential election with a Twitter dataset}

+In this section, we now consider the analysis of a real dataset.
+We start by describing the context of the study.
+The dataset is then presented and the results obtained with ETSBM are given.
+To complete this study, the results obtained with SBM and ETM employed independently are also provided.
+Finally, a comparison of these results with the ones obtained with ETSBM is performed.